-We will conduct each engagement on an individual facility basis, and will complete from six to ten semi-annual LTC-FASRs or cost reports.
+We will conduct each engagement on an individual facility basis, and will complete up to eight semiannual LTC-FASRs or cost reports.
 We will issue a separate report for each engagement in which we will express an opinion as to the completeness and accuracy of the information submitted on the LTC-FASRs in accordance with the West Virginia Medicaid Provider Manuals and all applicable laws, rules and regulations.